 Yes, 128GB on the newest iPhone is enough for a general user.
-But since photos and videos take up a lot of space, you might need to consider a higher storage model if you’re a professional content creator.
+But since photos and videos take up a lot of space, you might need to consider a higher storage model (such as 256GB, or even 512GB) if you’re a professional content creator.

 Hi, I’m Devansh.
 My current iPhone 13 is my first-ever iPhone.
 I wanted to avoid the ominous ‘Storage Almost Full’ notification.
 After doing much research, I decided to go for the 128GB model and haven’t looked back since.

 In this article, I’ll help you decide if 128GB is enough for your iPhone based on your requirements or if you need to go higher than that.
 I’ll also answer some common questions.

 If you’re planning on buying a new iPhone but aren’t entirely sure if 128GB might be enough for you, keep reading!

 As you might know, Apple continuously increases the storage available in each base model.
 They’ve already stopped with 16GB and 32GB options.
 With the iPhone 13, they discontinued the 64GB option available in the iPhone 12.
 Now, with the iPhone 14 and iPhone 15, 128GB is the base model available.

 What this shows is that storage requirements have increased over time.
 So, you can see that Apple has definitely put some thought into how much storage they offer in a base model.
 According to their research, it’s what’s optimal for the average user.

 In line with that, if you just use it like any other average user and don’t have any special requirements, you’re good to go with 128GB.
 What defines an ‘average’ user?
 You only take a couple of photos or videos a day, stream most content online rather than downloading it, and often use cloud services to offload files.